gvwilson/thirdbit/src/fiction/santas/index.md

 some with scraps of paper tucked into them as placeholders.
 Finner picked up one of the books.
 *Mechanical Motors Part XVII: Reciprocating Drives* was stamped on the cover.
-Inside were diagrams so detailed he would have needed a magnifying glass to make sense of them and dense blocks of text interrupted by formulas and tables.
+Inside were dense blocks of text interrupted by formulas and tables and diagrams so detailed he would have needed a magnifying glass to make sense of them.
 "Are you repairing it yourself?"

 The santa nodded.
 "There was a school three stops up the line before everything fell apart.
-Took a while,
+It took a while,
 but I managed to sneak past Santazilla and find these.
 Elfabot's helping,"
 she added.